Doctor convicted of botched surgery gets life sentence

 Melinda Lehmann, his defense attorney, said Duntsch was a scapegoat for a medical establishment that just kept hiring him and putting him in operating rooms.

-“Is it right for him go to away, to be thrown away when all of the profited?” she said of the hospitals that hired him.
+“Is it right for him go to away, to be thrown away when all of them profited?” she said of the hospitals that hired him.
 “They all have blood on their hands.”

 The jury came back with their verdict in about an hour.